The 2023 World's 50 Best Restaurants: Complete Rankings

-The globally recognized 2023 ranking honoring the world's leading restaurants, celebrated for culinary innovation, quality, and exceptional dining experiences.
+The globally recognized 2023 ranking honoring the world's leading restaurants, celebrated for culinary innovation, quality, exceptional dining experiences.

 How many of these have you visited?